enrperes/obsidianVault/Computer Networks.md

 Also checks if there are errors.
 (CRC)

 #### 3-Network
 Breaks up segments into network packets and reassembles them on the receiving end.
-It uses network addresses (IP) to route packets to the destination node.
+It uses network addresses (Logical address = IP) to route packets to the destination node.
+Routing = selecting the best route for the packets in the network.
+Performed by the router.
+Routing tables to store best routes for every IP address.
+[http

 #### 4-Transport
 Takes the data and breaks it into segments (transmitting end) responsible for reassembling the segments in the receiving end.
 Error control - check if data is received correctly.
 #### 5-Session